How to fold burial flag?

-The U.S flag is a very important symbol of freedom and pride for all Americans.
-It has a meaningful role in many ceremonies, like burials and funerals.
+The U.S. flag carries profound significance, symbolizing freedom and pride for all Americans.
+As such, it holds a central role in numerous ceremonies, including funerals and burials.
 It is a custom in the U.S Army and Navy to lower the flag at the last note of retreat every day and fold it.

-In addition, casket flag folding is a ceremonial tribute to a veteran and his or her family.
-In any case, the flag is folded 13 times into a tri-cornered shape.
+The custom of casket flag folding is a dignified tribute to veterans and their families.
+The flag is folded 13 times into a tri-cornered shape, with each fold carrying symbolic significance.

 The proper way to fold the flag is as follows: